AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/eventhub.md

 # Create an [!DNL Azure Event Hubs] source connection using the [!DNL Flow Service] API

-This tutorial walks you through the steps to connect an [!DNL Azure Event Hubs] (hereinafter referred to as "[!DNL Event Hubs]") source to Experience Platform, using the [[!DNL Flow Service] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml).
+This tutorial walks you through the steps to connect [!DNL Azure Event Hubs] (hereinafter referred to as "[!DNL Event Hubs]") to Experience Platform, using the [[!DNL Flow Service] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml).

 ## Getting started